 Sadly Wilson never really got going and he suffered from the same issues Paul Dixon did when he came back more recently.
 He had lost a yard of pace and lost a bit of confidence.
 His stint back at United basically signalled the end of his footballing career.

 He has retired but has stepped into management, initially with Airdrieonians but more recently, and currently, with Brechin City.

 When Craig Levein was manager at United he declared Keith Watson as a potential star in the making (he labelled him as the best young player he had ever worked with).
 We all know that things didn’t go to plan for Watson and that is largely due to a horrendous number of injuries.

 A silver kisser, and scorer of some important goals, he will always be remembered with fondness by United fans and some will be disappointed that, in a time where we have been short on right-backs, we have not made any attempts to bring him back to Tannadice.

-At the moment he is with our Championship rivals Ross County.
+At the moment he is with Premiership side Ross County.

 He’s back!
 I don’t need to write much about Butcher, who arrived back at United just a few weeks ago.
 He was signed by McNamara in 2013 and was handed a three-year deal (which is still an astonishing decision).